Updated November 2017

 , are lined with fleece for extra warmth, while others, like those on the Patagonia R2 Jacket

-, are lined with mesh to provide extra breathability.
+, are lined with mesh to provide additional breathability.
 Either way, pockets will help keep your hands warm at a moment's notice, and every model that we tested except the Patagonia R1 Hoody

 and the Black Diamond CoEfficient Hoody